July is hot and sticky and the perfect time for picnics and patriotism!

 8 medium tomatoes (about 2-1/2 lb.), coarsely chopped

-2 Tbsp. snipped fresh cilantro (or 1 teaspoon dried)
+2 tablespoons snipped fresh cilantro (or 1 teaspoon dried)

-2 Tbsp. snipped fresh basil (or 1 teaspoon dried)
+2 tablespoons snipped fresh basil (or 1 teaspoon dried)

 2 cloves garlic, minced

-1 tsp. snipped fresh oregano (or 1/2 teaspoon dried)
+1 teaspoon snipped fresh oregano (or 1/2 teaspoon dried)

 4 slices whole wheat bread